-The ‘deCODING RISK, reBUILDING TRUST’ theme is an invitation to explore, discuss and imagine how decentralized technologies and participatory mechanisms can be used to accelerate innovation and reduce catastrophic risks to human civilization
+An invitation to explore, discuss and imagine new systems, technologies and mechanisms capable of accelerating innovation & reducing catastrophic risks to human civilization

 The greatest uses of technology empower us to create whatever we choose to imagine.
 To reuse technology in unpredictable ways to the designer but adaptive to their contexts, much like, say, programming languages.
 In turn, designers can refine their underlying parameters and assumptions to address broader considerations.